Driving Offences You Didn’t Know You Were Committing

 But knowing the law can help a motorist avoid breaking it.
 Some offences are less clear cut than speeding for example and are open to interpretation, meaning that there may be scope to challenge on several grounds.
 At Just Motor Law we recommend that in order to avoid a motoring conviction - drivers should refresh their awareness of the law by re-visiting the Highway Code.
 You may be surprised at the 'everyday driving habits' which carry legal consequences.

-To help motorists, Just Motor Law addresses a selection of common offences motorists did not even know they were committing;
+To help motorists, our Motor Law team addresses a selection of common offences motorists did not even know they were committing;

 1. Using flashing headlights as a warning